We are excited to chat!

 If you’re going to run a Peer-to-Peer campaign as part of your Giving Day, you have to create the right content and information to ensure things run smoothly:

 Because Giving Days are focused 24-hour periods of fundraising, having a good marketing and communication strategy in place is key.
-You want to be able to take advantage of every second of the day.
+You want to be able to market your event every second of the day.
 Here are a few things to think through as you begin planning:

 Once your plan is in place, contact your most loyal supporters to have them help spread the word or set up Peer-to-Peer donation pages.
 Make sure that all critical information is clearly outlined on your website and online donation page.
 Set up any online tools you’ll use on the day and test them out to make sure everything is working.
 Test them through the eyes of your donors and supporters to make sure the giving experience is easy and intuitive.